sighjs/sigh/README.md

     write('build/assets')
   ]

-  pipelines['build:tests'] = [
+  pipelines['build-tests'] = [
     glob({ basePath: 'test' }, '*.js'),
     babel(),
     write('build/test')
   ]

-  pipelines.alias.build = ['build:source', 'build:tests']
+  pipelines.alias.build = ['build-source', 'build-tests']

-  pipelines['tests:run'] = [
+  pipelines['tests-run'] = [
-    pipeline('build:source', 'build:tests'),
+    pipeline('build-source', 'build-tests'),
     debounce(500),
     mocha({ files: 'lib/**/*.spec.js' })
   ]
 }
 ```
-The pipeline `build:source` globs files matching `src/**/*.js` (recursive glob) and transpiles them with babel, this transpiled output is concatenated together with the files matching the glob pattern `vendor/*.js` followed by the file `bootstrap.js` (`concat` operators sort files by the depth-first index of the source stream that produced their untransformed content).
+The pipeline `build-source` globs files matching `src/**/*.js` (recursive glob) and transpiles them with babel, this transpiled output is concatenated together with the files matching the glob pattern `vendor/*.js` followed by the file `bootstrap.js` (`concat` operators sort files by the depth-first index of the source stream that produced their untransformed content).
 The concatenated resource is uglified (using `gulp-uglify`) but only during builds for `production` and `staging` environments.
 The resulting file is written to the directory `build/assets`.

-The pipeline `build:tests` takes the files in `test`, compiles them with `babel` and writes each compiled file to the directory `build/test`.
+The pipeline `build-tests` takes the files in `test`, compiles them with `babel` and writes each compiled file to the directory `build/test`.
 Each file's path relative to its `basePath` becomes its offset within the output directory, in this case only the filename is used.

-The pipeline `tests:run` runs mocha when either the `build:tests` or `build:source` pipelines complete. `tests:run` is delayed until neither pipeline completes for 500ms to avoid wasting CPU time.
+The pipeline `tests-run` runs mocha when either the `build-tests` or `build-source` pipelines complete. `tests-run` is delayed until neither pipeline completes for 500ms to avoid wasting CPU time.

 Running `sigh -w` would compile all the files then watch the directories and files matching the glob patterns for changes.
 Each plugin caches resources and only recompiles the files that have changed.